2020 in Legacy Fighting Alliance

-2020 is the fourth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.
+2020 was the fourth year in the history of Legacy Fighting Alliance, a mixed martial arts promotion based in the United States.

 Event list

 Legacy Fighting Alliance 80: Garcia vs. Marsical

 Legacy Fighting Alliance 80: Garcia vs. Marsical was the eighty-first event of Legacy Fighting Alliance and took place on January 17, 2020.
 It aired on UFC Fight Pass.